RECCAP2-ocean/Southern-Ocean/README.md

-# RECCAP2 : Southern-Ocean Figures
+# RECCAP2 : Southern-Ocean Analysis and Figures
 code for data analysis and figure creation of the Southern Ocean chapter of RECCAP 2

 ## Figures